xournalpp/xournalpp.github.io/docs/guide/config/toolbar-colors.md

 ## Toolbar Palette Files

-!!! note

-    This feature is only available on Xournal++ nightly builds.

 In this method, the color palette is set up by editing a GIMP color palette file.